 Research by Maretta Fawcett and Jacqueline Arundel

 Walter Woodhead was a local artist and when he died in 1946 he bequeathed many of his own pictures to the Collection.
-Lytham St Annes Borough Council records of 30 September 1946 do not indicate how many there were, but current records shown 22 pictures, both oils and watercolours, plus a sketchbook containing 34 drawings.
+Lytham St Annes Borough Council records of 30 September 1946 do not indicate how many there were but current records shown 23 pictures, both oils and watercolours, plus a sketchbook containing 34 drawings, acc.no.
+266.

 After his father's death Walter, then aged 44, moved to Lytham with his mother and two sisters.
-Walter was a divinity student, with private means, living at 35 Oxford Road, St Annes on Sea; later he lived in Bromley Road and Albany Road.
+Walter was a divinity student, with private means, living at 35 Oxford Road, St Annes on Sea, later living in Bromley Road and Albany Road.
 Woodhead, along with Walter Eastwood (1867-1943) and Harold Partington (1852-1928) was a founder member of the Lytham St Annes Art Society.
 He was also a well-respected member of St Annes Parish Church.
 His grave is located in a prominent position close to the main door of the church.

 Fiona Wilson, a local church historian, explains: